-- When CARE Team has determined that withdrawal from the university is recommended or required, the Director of Student Conduct and Community Standards will contact the Associate Provost to appropriately coordinate the process for withdrawal.
+- When the CARE Team has determined that withdrawal from the university is recommended or required, the Director of Student Advocacy and Accountability will contact the Associate Provost to appropriately coordinate the process for withdrawal.

-- The UIW Chief of Police (or designee) activates campus warning systems (text, email, sirens, etc.) according to existing policy and in coordination with the Clery Act timely warning requirements.
+- The UIW Police Chief (or designee) activates campus warning systems (text, email, sirens, etc.) according to existing policy and in coordination with the Clery Act timely warning requirements.

 - The CARE Team Chair should coordinate and elevate reporting to offices, entities, and personnel according to existing University policies.
 (CARE Team will defer to the Crisis Response Team at that time).

 After review of the report of concerning behavior, the CARE Team may recommend some or all the following;

 - Assign appropriate university personnel for follow-up and observation;

 - Recommend that the proper authority notify parents, guardians, and/or next-of-kin (within FERPA guidelines);